First Aid during COVID-19 Pandemic

 3. Library – behind main reception counter ground floor (in security cabinet)

-4. Tower 1 – Security reception – (in cupboard behind reception desk)
+4. Pankhurst House (previously called Tower 1) – Security reception – (in cupboard behind reception desk)

 5. Saw Swee Hock Building – Student Union Gym

-6. 32 Lincoln’s Inn Fields – between Security reception desk in Pavilion.
+6. 32 Lincoln’s Inn Fields – Security reception

 7. Centre Building - Security reception